 Once a data field is added within a data region, a Field Properties panel will appear right above the designer, providing options for basic configuration settings.

-The Field Properties panel allows user to customize the captured data fields with the help of the following options:
+The Field Properties panel allows users to customize the captured data fields with the help of the following options in the toolbar:

 Note: The data type of every data field appears next to the field name in the Model Layout tab.